ablab/plasmidVerify/README.md

 For the set of predicted HMMs, plasmidVerify uses trained NBC to classify this set to be plasmidic or chromosomal.

+**Since plasmidVerify is designed to separate chromosome and plasmid fragments, it does not always work correctly when there are viruses in the metagenome.**
+**To obtain more accurate results for plasmid analysis, we recommend using our novel tool [viralVerify](https://github.com/ablab/viralVerify) with the -p option.**

 ## Installation

 ### Requirements